Possiblehealth/dhis2-integration/README.md

 <ul>View the report implementation: <pre><code>cd bahmni_config092/openmrs/apps/reports/sql/</code></pre><pre><code>nano dhis2_integration_test.sql</code></pre></ul>
 <ul>View the configuration that registers the report in Bahmni for viewing under Bahmni reports.
 You must scroll to the end of the config file to see the configuration entry for the test report: <pre><code>cd bahmni_config092/openmrs/apps/reports/</code></pre><pre><code>nano reports.json</code></pre></ul>
 </li>
-<li>Put the following configuration in the TESTS-01 | DHIS2 Integration App SYNC Test report reports.json config to make it a DHIS2 program and therefore have it listed under the Integration App for mapping to DHIS2.<br>Example: <a href="https://github.com/Possiblehealth/possible-config/blob/8228d24730d854fa282ee04f16ec3d598e86909c/openmrs/apps/reports/reports.json#L1780-L1782">Safe motherhood program</a><pre><code>"DHISProgram": true</code></pre></li>
+<li>Put the following configuration in the TESTS-01 | DHIS2 Integration App Sync Test report reports.json config to make it a DHIS2 program and therefore have it listed under the Integration App for mapping to DHIS2.<br>Example: <a href="https://github.com/Possiblehealth/possible-config/blob/8228d24730d854fa282ee04f16ec3d598e86909c/openmrs/apps/reports/reports.json#L1780-L1782">Safe motherhood program</a><pre><code>"DHISProgram": true</code></pre></li>
  <li>Navigate to the DHIS2 Integration App on Bahmni and ensure that the TEST-01 report is now listed under DHIS2 programs.</li>
- <li>Create DHIS2 mapping configs for the TESTS-01 | DHIS2 Integration App SYNC Test report:
+ <li>Create DHIS2 mapping configs for the TESTS-01 | DHIS2 Integration App Sync Test report:
 <ul>Navigate to the DHIS2 Integration App mappings configs directory: <pre><code>cd bahmni_config092/dhis2</code></pre></ul>
 <ul>Create a new json file to store the mappings for the TESTS-01 report: <pre><code>touch TESTS-01_DHIS2_Integration_App_Sync_Test.json</code></pre></ul>
 <li>Define the mappings for the TESTS-01 report in TESTS-01_DHIS2_Integration_App_Sync_Test.json: